-- 1. Fire Extinguisher - a.
+1. Fire Extinguisher

+- a.
 The bus shall be equipped with at least one five-pound or greater UL-approved pressurized, dry chemical fire extinguisher complete with hose. - b.
-The extinguisher shall be mounted (and secured) in a bracket, located in the driver's compartment (shall not be in a closed compartment) and readily accessible to the driver and passengers. - c.
+The extinguisher shall be mounted (and secured) in a bracket, located in the driver's compartment (shall not be in a closed compartment) and readily accessible to the driver and passengers with the exception of Type E schools buses.
+Type E school buses must have a fire extinguisher available in a secured bracket and accessible by the driver.
+This may include the trunk of a vehicle. - c.
 A pressure gauge shall be mounted on the extinguisher and be easily read without moving the extinguisher from its mounted position. - d.
 The fire extinguisher shall have a total rating of 2-A:10-BC or greater.
 The operating mechanism shall be sealed with a type of seal that will not interfere with the use of the fire extinguisher. - e.
 A Halon extinguisher may be carried in addition to the dry chemical extinguisher.